Russell Wilson: Early life and background

 Wilson was born at The Christ Hospital in Cincinnati, and grew up in Richmond, Virginia.
 His parents are Harrison Benjamin Wilson III, a lawyer, and Tammy Wilson (née Turner), a nurse director.
 He has an older brother, Harrison IV, and a younger sister, Anna.
 Wilson started playing football with his father and brother at the age of four, and played his first organized game for the Tuckahoe Tomahawks youth football team in sixth grade.

-Wilson's great-great-grandfather was a slave to a Confederate colonel and was freed after the American Civil War.
+Wilson's great-great-grandfather was enslaved to a Confederate colonel and was freed after the American Civil War.
 Wilson's paternal grandfather, Harrison B. Wilson Jr., was a former president of Norfolk State University who played football and basketball at Kentucky State University, and his paternal grandmother, Anna W. Wilson, was on the faculty at Jackson State University.
 Wilson's maternal grandfather was noted painter A. B. Jackson.
 According to genetic admixture analysis, Wilson is 62% African, 36% European, 1% West Asian, and 1% Central Asian.
 His European family lineage has been traced back to 524 A.D. to Saint Arnulf of Metz via Charlemagne.
-Wilson also claims to have some Native American ancestry, although he did not explicitly say which tribe he came from.
+Wilson has also said he has some Native American ancestry, although he did not explicitly say which tribe he came from.

 Wilson's father played football and baseball at Dartmouth and was a wide receiver for the San Diego Chargers preseason squad in 1980.
 Wilson's brother, Harry, played football and baseball at the University of Richmond, and his sister Anna played basketball at Stanford.

 Wilson's father died of complications from diabetes on June 9, 2010, at age 55, the day after Wilson was drafted by the Rockies.